City guide

 Food

-• Food is part of Athens, not just support.
+• Food is part of Athens, not just support for it.

-• The city improves when meals are part of the pacing.
+• The city improves when meals help shape the pace.

 Nightlife

-• A good base matters more after dark.
+• A good base matters even more after dark.

 • Late-night Athens is easier when the day was not overbuilt.